gc-na/cshellwiki.github.io/wiki/swapon_english.md

-# [Linux] Bash swapon Usage: Enable swap space
+# [Linux] C Shell (csh) swapon用法: Enable swap space on Linux systems

 ## Overview
-The `swapon` command in Linux is used to enable devices and files for paging and swapping.
-It allows the operating system to use additional memory resources, which can help improve performance when the physical RAM is full.
+The `swapon` command is used in Linux systems to enable swap space, which is an area on a disk that is used as virtual memory.
+This allows the system to use disk space to supplement RAM, helping to manage memory more efficiently.

 ## Usage
 The basic syntax of the `swapon` command is as follows: